-The price tag increased ever-so-slightly at $95, but the affordability still played a big part in the success of the model.
+The price tag increased ever-so-slightly at $95 (from $88), but the affordability still played a big part in the success of the model.
 The KD 4 continued to feature the lockdown strap last seen on the KD 2, and also carried over the low-top collar height and the Zoom Air unit in the forefoot.
 The KD 4 forwent the synthetic leather in past models for the more-durable Hyperfuse upper that also allowed the color designers to add new patterns and prints to the shoe like meteorological patterns and realistic pearls from two of the aforementioned colorways.

+After debuting the shoe in December, KD would go on a tear with highlights galore against divisional rivals, and teams that previously beat the Thunder in the playoffs.
 KD would noticeably show up big against previous playoff foes, with the Dallas Mavericks getting the brunt of Durant’s stellar plays.
 One of Durant’s best buzzer beaters was against the team that eliminated OKC last year, with a catch-and-shoot three sinking Dirk Nowitzki’s Mavs.